18F/health-tracking-course/collections/_rubric/oo-medium-1.md

 Even so, it can be easy to put a business outcome or goal in place of a user outcome.
 Read through {% link sotgtbuxo %}, which discusses this in depth.

 After you read this, go back to your notes on your projects.
-Have you seen any of them tracking business outcomes instead of user outcomes.
+Have you seen any of them tracking business outcomes instead of user outcomes?
 Write down how they might improve.

 ## Viewing: Tools of the UX trade (45m, group)